The 7 Causes Of Digestion Problems

 Inflammatory bowel disease or IBD for short should not be confused with IBS, as IBD is a much more serious condition.
 The two most common forms of IBD are Crohn’s disease and Ulcerative Colitis, this is an autoimmune condition where your body’s own immune system is attacking itself.

-IBD is diagnosed with a colonoscopy, and a G.I Map test can also show markers indicating IBD.
+IBD is diagnosed with a colonoscopy, and a stool test like the Vibrant Wellness Gut Zoomer or G.I Map test can also show markers indicating IBD.

 The standard treatment is immune-suppressing drugs and surgery though there is a lot of nutritional, herbal and dietary changes that can be made to improve this condition.

-Faecal transplants have also been shown to be very effective at treating IBD, which shows that is it connected to the health of the gut bacteria.
+Faecal transplants have also been shown to be helpful with treating IBD, which shows that is it connected to the health of the gut bacteria.
+Now there is an option in the U.S for oral FMT treatments with Thaenabiotic

 Summary